Fabulously-Optimized/vanilla-installer-python/changelogs/README.md

 # Changelogs

-The changelogs for Vanilla Installer follows a similar format to [Iris](https://irisshaders.net)' format, with a full changelog and a summary.
+The changelogs for Vanilla Installer follow a similar format to [Iris](https://irisshaders.net)' format, with a full changelog and a summary.

 All changelogs are backed up to this directory.